Geeta and Sanjay Chopra kidnapping case: Verdict and sentence

 It was established by the court that the duo had come to Delhi to escape the Bombay police.
-They arrived in Delhi on 16 August.
-They lived in various places under false names.
+They arrived in Delhi on 16 August and lived in various places under false names.
 They had two ceremonial kirpans, one small and a large, and had gotten them sharpened elsewhere.
 Billa was proficient in stealing cars and had gotten fake number plates painted.
 He stole a Fiat from outside the Ashoka Hotel.
 They rented a room in Majlis Park, paid for two months in advance.
 They picked up the children sometime between 6:30 and 6:40 pm on 26 August.
 The boy received a wound on his shoulder.
 At 7:30 pm, the car was parked near the Buddha Jayanti Park.
 Ranga bought two ice creams and three Campa Colas.
 The boy's autopsy established that he had eaten milk product before death.
-At 9:30 pm, the children were murdered in the woods near the Upper Ridge Road, Delhi.
+At 9:30 pm, the teenagers were murdered in the woods near the Upper Ridge Road, Delhi.
 The girl's body was found with her undergarments missing.
 On 30 August, Ranga abandoned the car in Majlis Park, a few streets away from where they were living.
 On 31 August, after the police found the car, the duo left despite paying rent for two months.